moj-analytical-services/s3-proxy-webapp-template/README.md

 Steps:
 - Edit `deploy.json` to your specification
 - Specify your app's S3 bucket in the Dockerfile [here](https://github.com/moj-analytical-services/s3-proxy-webapp-template/blob/master/Dockerfile#L6)
-- Release it on github
+- Release it on GitHub

 Once deployed setup your app to read data from the bucket you spefied.
 The app will look for and host a `index.html` that should be in the root directory of your app's S3 bucket.